lorf/CA3162E-emulator/README.md

    works only in configurations where CA3162E pin 10 is connected to ground.
  * Zero/gain ajust done in software.
  * No hold mode, no fast mode.
+ * ADC resolution depends on the reference voltage used.
+In case of ATmega8 internal AREF it will be 3mV (or ~3 degrees of Celsius for SL-30).

 Emulator requires minimum external components:
 * Decoupling ATmega VCC and AREF pins to GND via 0.1uF ceramic caps is required.